-The matching items for a portal-free rule include the source and destination IP address, source MAC address, inbound interface, and VLAN.
+The matching items for a portal-free rule include the source and destination IP address, TCP/UDP port number, source MAC address, inbound interface, and VLAN.
 Packets matching a portal-free rule will not trigger portal authentication, so that users sending the packets can directly access the specified external websites.